Sheep Dream Meaning

 What does it mean to dream of a flock of sheep?

-What does a black sheep in a dream mean?
+What does a lost or straying sheep mean in a dream?

 Recommended Reading